 The seat also features a phone holder at the top, which is convenient for watching movies.
 This also keeps the tray table free when eating.

-Most of the standard economy seats are basically the same, however avoid rows 25-29, as they have less pitch at 28″.
-Standard seat selection is an optional extra, and for my flight it cost me $5.
+Most of the standard economy seats are basically the same, however, avoid Rows 25-29, as they have less pitch at 28 inches.
+Standard seat selection is an optional extra and for my flight, it cost me $5.

-No complimentary food and drink is offered with Tigerair, however, you do have the option of purchasing items from the menu.
+Complimentary food and drink is not offered with Tigerair, however, you do have the option of purchasing items from the menu.

-Unfortunately, the crew forgot about my meal, however they brought it out about 20min before landing after I had reminded them.
+Unfortunately, the crew forgot about my meal, however, they brought it out about 20 minutes before landing after I reminded them.

 The toastie was nice but the dry ginger ale was warm.